 Financial Statements

-Condensed interim financial statements For the six months and full year ended 30 June 2025
+Condensed interim financial statements For the six months ended 31 December 2025

 Financials Archive